phoenixframework/phoenix/G_channels.md

 ### Joining Channels

 The first priority of your channels is to authorize clients to join a given topic.
-For authorization, we must implement `join/3`.
+For authorization, we must implement `join/3` in `web/channels/room_channel.ex`.

 ```elixir
 defmodule HelloPhoenix.RoomChannel do